Copilot-Language/copilot-verifier/README.md

 intended semantics of Copilot, as encoded in the interpreter.

-There is limited SMT solver support for floating-point values, especially for trancendental functions like the trig primitives.
+There is limited SMT solver support for floating-point values, especially for transcendental functions like the trig primitives.
 As a result, we reason about floating point expressions via uninterpreted functions.
 In other words, we leave the semantics of the floating-point operations totally abstract, and simply verify that the